mrkanister/slides/README.md

 > "Organizations which design systems ... are constrained to produce
 > designs which are copies of the communication structures of these
+> organizations.”
-> organizations.” -- Melvin Conway
+> -- Melvin Conway

 > “Perfection is achieved, not when there is nothing more to add, but
-> when there is nothing left to take away.” -- Antoine de Saint-Exupery
+> when there is nothing left to take away.”
+> -- Antoine de Saint-Exupery

 > "I just think it's a profound mistake in programming language design
-> to have your semantics depend on invisible characters." -- Rob Pike
+> to have your semantics depend on invisible characters."
+> -- Rob Pike, GopherCon 2014 Opening Keynote

+> There are people who disagree with that, I respect their opinion and I
+> move on."
+> -- Rob Pike, GopherCon 2014 Opening Keynote